adambard/learnxinyminutes-docs/ansible.html.markdown

       shell: "date; whoami; df -h;"
 ```

-You can run the playbook with the command:
+Run the playbook with the command:
 ```bash
 $ ansible-playbook path/name_of_the_playbook.yml
 ```
+_Note: Example playbook is explained in the next chapter: 'Roles'
 ### More on ansible concept

 ### Inventory